seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 **Mail processing (every 15 minutes)**

 This Azure Function takes care of any automated mail deliveries.
 The users of the solution can configure mails and timeframes for which these mails should be delivered.
-They can define a timeline of different mails to be delivered depending on the status of interviewed profiles.
+They can define a timeline of mails to be delivered depending on the status of interviewed profiles.

-We connected the Azure Function to a [SendGrid](https://docs.microsoft.com/en-us/azure/app-service-web/sendgrid-dotnet-how-to-send-email) account, located in the same Azure subscription.
+The Azure Function was connected to a [SendGrid](https://docs.microsoft.com/en-us/azure/app-service-web/sendgrid-dotnet-how-to-send-email) account, located in the same Azure subscription.
 The SendGrid service then takes care of delivering the mails with appropriate signatures and formatting.

 As the Azure Functions are written in C#, integrating with the SendGrid client library is straightforward.
 We used the NuGet Package Manager to install the [SendGrid.CSharp.Http.Client](https://github.com/sendgrid/csharp-http-client) client library into the project.
 The Azure Function must then load the assembly, which can be done by referencing the binaries at the top of the *.csx file.